Register here in three simple steps to use all functions of the shop.

 After ensuring that the test can be performed, the sample should be prepared.
 The first step is cutting.
 We rely on hardness indentations on the cross-section sample, which is separated 1xd (diameter) from the thread end (in case of doubt as per DIN EN ISO 898-1).
 If other test spots are defined, we should also take them into account.
 After cutting, we get two parts, one is the test sample and the other is the rest of the screw including the screw head.
 A cutting machine is used for this process.
 While cutting, sufficient cooling should be maintained, which if not ensured, can change the hardness due to the temperature resulting from the cutting.

 The test sample is embedded to ensure that we can better prepare and test the sample later.
 For this purpose, we place the sample in the warm embedding machine and add different plastic granules.
-To ensure that we can trace the sample easily, we add a sample labeling with all important data such as the article number and the inspection lot number, test batch number or tests.
+To ensure that we can trace the sample easily, we add a sample labeling with all important data such as the article number and the inspection lot number.
 Our embedding presses melt the granulate and press it under pressure against the sample.
 After cooling down, the granules solidify and encase our sample and it can now be grinded and polished.

 To ensure that our test machine can identify and correctly measure the hardness indentations, we require an almost scratch-free surface.
 We can use our grinding and polishing machines here.
 The sample is processed in several steps (from rough to fine).
 In addition to the surface finish, the flatness is also important.
 If the sample is grinded uneven, it falsifies the hardness values.